amesbahi/test-project/README.md

 https://www.npmjs.com/get-npm

-To run the app, first clone this repository, change directory into the repository, run `npm install` to install the necessary dependecies, and finally run `npm start` to run the application.
+To run the app, first clone this repository, change directory into the repository, run `npm install` to install the necessary dependencies, and finally run `npm start` to run the application.